AdobeDocs/federated-audience-composition.en/help/connections/private-connection.md

 Once you have run these commands, you can send the full SQL output to Adobe Customer Care so Adobe can create the Azure private endpoint for you.

 Once Adobe creates the Azure private endpoint, you can get your private endpoint resource ID.
-Now that you have the private endpoint resource ID, contact Snowflake support to authorize your Snowflake account, while providing the resource ID.
+Now that you have the private endpoint resource ID, contact [!DNL Snowflake] support to authorize your [!DNL Snowflake] account, while providing the resource ID.

 For more detailed information to create a PrivateLink connection with Azure, read the [Azure PrivateLink guide](https://docs.snowflake.com/en/user-guide/privatelink-azure).

-If you want to authorize PrivateLink for use with an internal staging environment, run the following command in Snowflake, while providing the internal stage resource ID which is provided by Adobe Customer Care:
+If you want to authorize PrivateLink for use with an internal staging environment, run the following command in [!DNL Snowflake], while providing the internal stage resource ID which is provided by Adobe Customer Care:

 `SELECT SYSTEM$AUTHORIZE_STAGE_PRIVATELINK_ACCESS('<internal-stage-private-endpoint-resource-id>');`